UC Health Centre

 Counselling appointments can be cancelled / changed up to 24 hours before your appointment.

-If you cancel a counselling appointment out of that timeframe, you will be charged $10.00.
-This must be paid at the time it is charged or before your next appointment.
+If you cancel a counselling appointment out of that timeframe, you will be charged $10.00, with the exception of 9am appointments which will incur a $20.00 fee as it is often difficult to fill this appointment within a short timeframe.
+The fee must be paid at the time it is charged or before your next appointment.

 Health Centre Counselling is a student only service and we need to make sure that any available appointment slots are filled by students who need the help.